beancount/docs/docs/beancount_v3.md

     -   …. *add more …*

 -   **Exposed, usable booking.** Booking will be a simple loop that can be invoked from Python with an entry and some accumulated state.
+Moreover, the Inventory object should begin to implement some of the lower-level operations required for booking, such that iterating over a set of postings and doing e.g., average booking, can be done via method calls on an Inventory object.
+Inventory should take a more prominent place in the API.

 -   **Data types.** Well defined data types should be provided for all objects to make liberal use of the typing module over all new code.
 Maybe create a module called "bn.types" but they should be available directly from "bn.\*" so that there is a single short-named import.

 -   **Terminology.** I'd like to stop using "entries" and consolidate over the name "directives" in v3.

+-   **Realization.** I've been using a collections.defaultdict(Inventory) and a "realization" interchangeably.
+Both of these are mappings from an account name (or some other key) to an Inventory state object.
+I'd like to unify both of these constructs into the realization and make it into a commonly used object, with some helper methods.

 Parser Rewrite<a id="parser-rewrite"></a>
 -----------------------------------------